ucpdh23/buildgentic/README.md

 This system interacts with *servant* for several actions:
 - To run the agent. servant publish the message with the required information
 - To interact with some external systems such as Workitems in AzureDevOps and the github repo.

+# building

+Use this command to create the package: python setup.py sdist bdist_wheel